-Through this (the FY-24) IUP MDEQ is applying for both the FY-24 Annual/Base CWSRF cap grant and the FY-24 BIL Supplemental General cap grant.
-MDEQ intends to obligate all of those funds in FY-24 as reflected later in this IUP.
+Through this (the FY-25) IUP MDEQ is applying for both the FY-25 Annual/Base CWSRF cap grant and the FY-25 IIJA Supplemental General cap grant.
+MDEQ intends to obligate all of these funds in FY-25 as reflected later in this IUP.